-North Macedonia (Republic of North Macedonia) is a developing nation but is in the upper half of the world's economies.
+North Macedonia (Republic of North Macedonia) is a developing nation classified as upper middle income.
 Located in southeastern Europe (south of Kosovo and north of Greece), the climate is classified as dry summer in the west and humid temperate (no dry season) in the east.

 Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against hepatitis A, hepatitis B, influenza, measles, mumps, rubella, or rabies.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.

 The following is current information as reported by the World Health Organization (WHO) and the U.S. Centers for Disease Control (CDC):

 WHO—International Travel and Health (current online update, Country List)No statement given.

 CDC—Health Information for International Travel (current online edition)Areas with malaria: None.